Employers

 The Job Accommodation Network (JAN) is a free consulting service that provides information about job accommodations, the Americans with Disabilities Act (ADA), and the employability of people with disabilities.

-Employer Assistance Referral Network (EARN)
+Employer Assistance and Resource Network on Disability Inclusion (EARN)